metaforx/djangocms-rest/docs/reference/permissions.rst

 Permissions API
 ==============

-The Permissions API provides endpoints for managing and checking permissions in django CMS REST.
+The Permissions API provides endpoints for managing and checking permissions in djangocms-rest.

 Endpoints
 ---------